 Do you owe back taxes?
 Have you received payment demands or other worrying letters from the Internal Revenue Service (IRS)?
 Owing money to the IRS can be scary and confusing, but luckily, you have options.
-Here is a look at just five of the potential routes you may be able to take with your tax debt.
+Here is a look at just five of the potential routes you may be able to take with your tax payment.

 1. Short-Term Payment Plan

-The IRS’s short-term payment plan is for people who can pay their tax debt within 120 days.
+The IRS’s short-term payment plan is for people who can pay their tax payment within 120 days.
 If you work as a contractor or any other business where you get large payments followed by relatively long periods of not bringing in revenue, this option may be ideal for you.

 To explain, imagine you file your tax return on April 15.
 You owe $5,000, but you don’t have any cash available to pay.
 However, you have recently taken on a new client and you anticipate getting a $10,000 payment in mid-June.
-That payment is probably enough to cover your operating expenses and living costs, and you are likely to have $5,000 left over to cover your tax debt.
+That payment is probably enough to cover your operating expenses and living costs, and you are likely to have $5,000 left over to cover your tax payment.
 In this situation, the short-term payment plan may be ideal for you.

 2. Long-Term Payment Plan